crflynn/pbspark/README.md

 df_reencoded = df_decoded.select(mc.to_protobuf(df_decoded.value, SimpleMessage).alias("value"))
 ```

-By default, protobuf's `MessageToDict` serializes everything into JSON compatible objects.
-To handle custom serialization of other types, for instance `google.protobuf.Timestamp`, you can use a custom serializer.
+`pbspark` uses protobuf's `MessageToDict`, which deserializes everything into JSON compatible objects by default.
+The exception is the bytes type, which `MessageToDict` would decode to a base64-encoded string; `pbspark` will decode any bytes fields directly to a spark `ByteType`.

-Serde between `google.protobuf.Timestamp` and python `datetime` objects can be enabled using:
+Conversion between `google.protobuf.Timestamp` and spark `TimestampType` can be enabled using:

 ```python
 from pbspark import MessageConverter